HamdyTawfeek/mlops_with_azure/README.md

 <a href="https://youtu.be/xAmBY_D7PpY"> Operationalizing Machine Learning screencast</a>

 ## Future Enhancement
-A great future enhancement for me is to connect gitlab with the azure mazchine learning pipeline I have created.
+A great future enhancement for me is to connect github with the azure mazchine learning pipeline I have created.